 If you’re looking for a charger for your phone, tablet, Nintendo Switch, or even laptop, the Anker Powerport III Pod 65W is one of the best wall chargers you can get.
 It comes with the latest version of Anker’s Power IQ tech that ensures fast charging for most smartphones and tablets, including Samsung’s super-fast charging with its latest flagships.
 It’s also an impressively compact option when compared to most charging bricks.

-If you want to max out your options, Anker has a full-blown power strip.
-It plugs into the wall with a single AC outlet, and a five-foot cable means that you can position the charging hub wherever you need it.
-Once you’re plugged in, you can choose from one USB-C port and two USB-A ports, as well as two more AC options.
+Anker is back on the list with a full-blown power strip if you want to max out your options.
+It plugs into the wall with a single AC outlet.
+On the other hand, a six-foot cable means that you can position the charging hub wherever you need it.
+Once you’re plugged in, you can choose from one 45W USB-C port and two 15W USB-A ports, as well as three more AC options.
+It’s pretty much the ultimate charging station for the flexibility that it provides.
+The capsule design looks pretty great on a desk as well.

 The best wireless chargers